CarmineOptions/konoha/docs/src/treasury.md

 # Treasury Documentation

-This guide explains how to use and customize the `Treasury` component in your smart contract.
+This documentation explains how to use and customize the `Treasury` component in your smart contract.
 The `Treasury` component is designed to manage liquidity, handle token transfers, and interact with an Automated Market Maker (AMM) on the StarkNet platform.

 ## Overview